 Welcome!

-We investigate how the ecology of tumors can be quantified in order to better understand the role of selection on cancer, stroma, and immune cell populations during tumor evolution and progression.
-In this context, our work focuses on quantification of tumor phenotypic and immunologic heterogeneity, on immune system interactions during cellular immunotherapy, and on nonlinear models of selection in cancer systems.
+We investigate how the ecology of tumors can be quantified to better understand the role of selection on cancer, stroma, and immune cell populations during tumor evolution and progression.
+In this context, our work focuses on the quantification of tumor phenotypic and immunologic heterogeneity, on immune system interactions during cellular immunotherapy, and on nonlinear models of selection in cancer systems.